adrianskelton/Project1/notes.md

 Changed font awesome icons to older version and it worked.

+Loading time of images , used website https://tinypng.com/ to compress all the images

 Hero images had a lot of white space above and below when shrinking the image I fixed this using a percentage value for padding of the hero images.
 I found this fix at https://www.youtube.com/watch?v=VF5kD6QEEag